Real Estate Commissions in California: Who Really Pays? 🤔

 Why Pay More When You Don’t Have To?

-With the new Realtor commission rules in place, it’s your time to learn how to negotiate real estate commissions.
-You can also opt for Flat Fee MLS Listing services like Houzeo and eliminate the 3% listing agent fee.
+With the new Realtor commission rules in place, it’s important to know how to negotiate real estate commissions.
+You can also opt for Flat Fee MLS listing services like Houzeo and eliminate the 3% listing agent fee.

 Frequently Asked Questions